LLNL/blt/docs/index.rst

 * Batteries included

-  * Built-in support for HPC Basics: MPI, OpenMP, and CUDA
+  * Built-in support for HPC Basics: MPI, OpenMP, CUDA, and HIP
   * Built-in support for unit testing in C/C++ and Fortran

 * Streamlines development processes